anbrikzone/Flask-2-Project/README.md

 This project is a To-Do list application that comes with a weather widget.
 The application allows you to add and delete tasks, as well as mark them as done.
 It also includes login and registration forms.

 ### Features
 - Uses RapidAPI to determine the weather.
-The city is determined based on the user's IP address.
+The city is determined based on the user's IP address (also RapidAPI).

 ## Frameworks Used
 1. Flask: This project uses Flask as the main framework.
 It also utilizes Flask-Login for handling user sessions and Flask-SQLAlchemy for database interactions.